Skip to main content

 Molly Rush, CGA is currently an NACM Group Services Coordinator for both NACM Tampa and NACM Nashville.
 She holds bachelor’s degrees in both Psychological Sciences and Law and Society from Purdue University in West Lafayette, IN.
 Boiler Up!
 Molly is originally from Fort Wayne, Indiana.

 Molly moved to Florida from Indiana after graduating.
-Prior to NACM Tampa, Molly worked in the Events department at the Ritz-Carlton Sarasota for three years.
+Prior to NACM Tampa, Molly worked in the Events department at the Ritz-Carlton Sarasota for 3 years.
 Meeting the high-expectations and high demands associated with the Ritz-Carlton brand, Molly coordinated logistics of all kinds for events such as professional meetings, social dinners, fundraising galas, and weddings.

 George Schnupp, CCE, ALB, ALC